HSP HISTORY Blog

 In 1883, Henry signed a deed of trust with his brother-in-law Philip Stern to sell all of his stock in trade and fixtures in the store room occupied by him on N. Market and all his other property, to pay off his creditors, as well as taxes due and salaries due to his employees.
 This implies that the store still existed until 1883.
 (Note: A newspaper article in 1885 mentions that Philip Stern for several years conducted a notion and ladies store on Market St, but now intends to quit business and remove from Frederick, so maybe Philip took over the store.)

 In early 1884, the Goldenbergs time in Frederick was up.
-They choose to head west and put into motion an opportunity in Pennsylvania and a boom town located some 70 miles east of Pittsburgh.
+They chose to head west and put into motion an opportunity in Pennsylvania and a boom town located some 70 miles east of Pittsburgh.
 With two sisters living in Altoona, the Goldenbergs chose to reside in Johnstown in Cambria County.

 Johnstown, Pennsylvania was settled in 1770 by Swiss German settlers at the intersection of the Conemaugh River which split into the Little Conemaugh River to the east east and Stoneycreek River flowing south.
 A century later, the small village grew into a bustling town thanks to the success of the Cambria Iron Works.